mpcmarques/LPOO1617_T-G-/README.md

 ##### Major difficulties:
  The major difficulty and the most painful thing to work on was LibGDX-AI, it took me a lot of time to get it going since the documentation is horrible with no examples and most of the things you have to discover by reverse engineering.
     Another difficulty was using the MVC pattern instead of ECS because of unity testing, and made appear a lot of bugs.

-##### Overall time spent developing:
-   Since I made it all by myself, I didn't keep tracking, but it was almost all the time in the last weeks, so I think more than 100/200 hours.

 ##### Distribution among team members:
    I made it all by myself, since I am a TE student.